Tuesday, September 29, 2015

 One thing that appealed to me about Third Girl is how this is a full-bore Poirot mystery, something that was an increasing rarity after the mid-fifties, when Hickory, Dickory Dock and Dead Man's Folly were published.
 Between 1957 and 1975, a nearly twenty-year period, only six Poirot detective novels appeared: Cat among the Pigeons (1959), The Clocks (1963), Third Girl (1966), Hallowe'en Party (1969), Elephants Can Remember (1972) and Curtain (1975).

 Of these novels, the last title was actually written by Christie during the Second World War, and Poirot plays a recessive role in both Cat and Clocks.
-(In both of those latter novels I believe he is writing a book on detective fiction, which he has finally finished in Third Girl.)
+In both of those latter novels I believe he is mostly is occupied with writing a book on detective fiction, which he has finally finished in Third Girl.

 When Hercule Poirot popped up in Third Girl, it was his first fully active performance since Dead Man's Folly was published a decade earlier.
-Contemporary reviews of the novel, Cawelti and Barnard notwithstanding, were favorable For example, Anthony Boucher thought the plot "only moderately good Christie," but lavished praise on Poirot and his mystery writer sidekick Ariadne Oliver and the author's "acute sense of the immediate contemporary scene."
+Contemporary reviews of the novel, Cawelti and Barnard notwithstanding, were favorable.

 the third girl

 And Christie has worked up a good "situation" for Third Girl.
-When the distraught young "third girl" of the title, Norma Restarick, barges into Poirot's flat, telling him she thinks she "might have committed a murder" before abruptly departing, declaring that Poirot is just "too old" (the generation gap rearing its head), it's a set-up that immediately entices the reader.
+When the distraught young "third girl" of the title, Norma Restarick, barges into Poirot's flat, telling him she thinks she "might have committed a murder" before abruptly departing, declaring that Poirot is just "too old" to be of help to her (the generation gap rearing its head), it's a set-up that immediately entices the reader.

-While there are not actually all that many scenes devoted to swinging 'sixties London in Third Girl, I didn't find Christie's portrayal of this milieu "ridiculous" like Robert Barnard did.
-(To be sure, Christie does drop drug references with abandon: Purple Hearts, Dream Bombs, coke, snow, hash, etc.)
+While there are not actually all that many scenes devoted to swinging sixties London in Third Girl, I did not find Christie's portrayal of this milieu "ridiculous" like Robert Barnard did.
+To be sure, Christie does drop drug references with wild abandon: Purple Hearts, Dream Bombs, coke, snow, hash, etc. It's raining meth, you might say.

 In fact, I thought David Baker, the modster artist character described by Christie as "a young man with lavish chestnut hair curled on his shoulders, wearing a red velvet waistcoast and a very fancy jacket" and nicknamed "the Peacock" by Mrs. Oliver, actually was the most interesting new character in the novel.
 Over the years he has inspired much of the cover art for Third Girl.